MangDL/MangDL/docs/README.md

 - For [macOS](https://www.apple.com/mac/):
     - [Homebrew](https://brew.sh)
         <details>
-        <summary>To check that you have Chocolatey installed, in your preffered terminal, run the following command:</summary>
+        <summary>To check that you have Homebrew installed, in your preferred terminal, run the following command:</summary>

         ```bash
         brew --version